CEL Faculty at the U

 Distinguished Faculty Service Award

+The Distinguished Faculty Service Award honors faculty members who have demonstrated sustained commitment to the campus-community connection through a life of active, unpaid community service and the integration of service with research and teaching.
 Dr. David and Susan Jabusch generously donate $1,000 to the non-profit community organization of the award winner's choice.

 LEARN MORE about the Distinguished Faculty Service Award